The Esseillon forts

 Museum, escape-game and accrobranche

-To find out even more about the history of the Forts, the Marie-Thérèse Redoubt, with its astonishing "horseshoe" architecture on the left bank of the Arc (pedestrian access from Aussois via the superb "Pont du Diable"), houses a Fortified Heritage Interpretation Centre.
+To find out even more about the history of the Forts, the Marie-Thérèse Redoubt, with its astonishing "horseshoe" architecture on the left bank of the Arc (pedestrian access from Aussois via the superb "Pont du Diable"), houses a Fortified Heritage Interpretation Center.
 La Redoute also offers treasure hunts and escape games.

 Access to the forts from Aussois